rumd3x/GPIO/README.md

 ## Installing

-Download the zip, put the files to your project and require the needed files.
+Download the zip, include the "GPIO" folder in your project and require any needed files in your php script.

 ## Examples